magmide/magmide/README.md

 Read [this blog post discussing my journey to this project](https://blainehansen.me/post/my-path-to-magma/) if you're interested in a more personal view.

-# Why will you be able to succeed where others haven't?
+## Why will you succeed where others haven't?

 I won't!
 That's why the plan is to keep soliciting help and contributions as I go, and focus diligently on just getting the project bootstrapped enough to be useful and inspire people to get involved.
 A successful language ecosystem requires a large number of very complex moving parts to all be excellent and interlock seamlessly.
 I don't think I'm going to pull that off alone, I just want to get the ball rolling.